This rich and moist Blood Orange Chocolate Cake is infused with fresh blood orange juice and drizzled with homemade blood orange glaze!

 Ingredients and Variations

-Butter - Use unsalted butter at room temperature.
+- Butter: Use unsalted butter at room temperature to create a smooth and creamy batter.

-Sugar - Use granulated or caster sugar for the sponge.
-Use powdered sugar or icing sugar for the glaze.
+- Sugar: Use granulated or caster sugar for the sponge, and powdered sugar (or icing sugar) for the glaze.

 How to Make Blood Orange Chocolate Loaf Cake